 For commercial real estate professionals, insurance providers, and service providers of all kinds, commercial real estate analysis is a major step in identifying the right property owners to connect with.

-With that, it is crucial to equip yourself with the right set of tools and sources needed to inform effective, reliable lead generation.
+With that, it is crucial to equip yourself with the right set of tools and sources needed to inform effective, reliable lead generation and property analysis.

 Recently Sold Commercial Properties

 For service providers, insurance providers, and other commercial real estate professionals looking for new property owners, having the right information and tools to generate leads is especially important.

 In the past, finding information on recently sold commercial properties was fairly difficult.
 The best option would have been to visit local county offices to gain access to public property records and take note of recent changes in ownership.
 Today, however, there are many more options.

 Now, commercial real estate professionals and service providers looking for recently sold commercial properties can bring themselves valuable leads by viewing property history public records, visiting commercial property listings sites, staying up to date with news and commercial real estate publications, and by utilizing off-market data platforms.